-- serving to minors - over possession as defined by law (see section on alcohol laws; i.e., multiple cases, kegs (whether full or empty,) and other common serving containers, etc. - serving to individuals already intoxicated - driving under the influence and driving while intoxicated either on or off campus - intoxication leading to harm to self or others - intoxication leading to property damage, disruption to the community, or other violations of Hendrix College Policy
+- · serving to minors - over possession as defined by Hendrix College.
+Per person, this includes but is not limited to: quantities over one case (24 12 oz. containers) of beer/malted beverage OR two (1 L) bottles of wine OR one (1L) bottle of spirits, OR a reasonable combination of these types, kegs (whether full or empty,) and-other common serving containers, etc. - serving to individuals already intoxicated - driving under the influence and driving while intoxicated either on or off campus - intoxication leading to harm to self or others - intoxication leading to property damage, disruption to the community, or other violations of Hendrix College Policy